LukeGrahamLandry/BoltLauncher/README.md

 ## White Labeling

 BoltLauncher is designed to be easily configured to your project's branding.
+See [docs/forking.md](docs/forking.md) for more information.

 ## Developing